JT-Black/animal-farm/README.md

 # Quote Farm

-#### JT Black & Marco Manunta
+### JT Black & Marco Manunta
 _Quote Farm_ is a fun app that allows a user to choose an animal and get a video and related quote about that animal.
-It was my second project while attending General Assembly's Software Intensive Engineering course.
-The project, a mobile-first, React-powered single-page app, was a team effort with another member of the SEI62 cohort, [Marco Manunta](https://github.com/frozenborder72), and was built over 2 days.
+It was my second project while attending General Assembly's Software Intensive Engineering course. _Quote Farm_ is a mobile-first, React-powered single-page app.
+It was a team effort with another member of the SEI62 cohort, [Marco Manunta](https://github.com/frozenborder72), and was built over 2 days.

 ## Planning & Wireframe